 Adding fuel to the fire, Karat pointed out that the state’s response has been riddled with inconsistencies and a lack of genuine concern for justice.
 She specifically targeted the statements made by Trinamool Congress (TMC) Members of Parliament, accusing them of providing misleading information that detracts from the gravity of the situation.
 According to Karat, these statements reflect a deliberate effort by the ruling party to deflect attention from the real issues and protect those who may be involved.

-TMC MP Sukhendu Shekar Ray’s Controversial Summon
+TMC MP Sukhendu Shekar Ray’s controversial summon

 In a related development, CPI(M) leader Brinda Karat also weighed in on the recent summoning of TMC Rajya Sabha MP Sukhendu Shekar Ray by the Kolkata Police.
 Ray had raised concerns over the police investigation into the case, prompting what Karat described as a retaliatory move by the authorities.